heidirogers/StatLearning-GradProject/README.md

 # Statistical Learning - Graduate Project

 This project was completed as a Stat 764 graduate project (statistical learning) and examines the releationship between Wisconsin population demographics and crime rates over time.
-Using exploratory data analysis and clustering methods such as k-medoids and DB-SCAN alongside PCA, Wisconsin counties were grouped based on rates of crime against people, society, and property.
+Using exploratory data analysis and clustering methods such as k-medoids and DB-SCAN alongside PCA, Wisconsin counties were grouped and visualized based on rates of crime against people, society, and property.
 All work was completed in Python programming language.

 ### Data
 Data for this project includes raw csv files containing demographic and crime rate data.
 Shape files were also utilized to create geographic maps in connection to the data findings.